rossella-v/CONcreTEXT/README.md

 Target words may be either verbs or nouns.

-We invite participants to exploit all possible strategies to solve the task, including (but not limited to) knowledge bases, external training data, word embeddings, etc
+We invite participants to exploit all possible strategies to solve the task, including (but not limited to) knowledge bases, external training data, word embeddings, etc.

 ### Motivation and state of the art